opencosmos/qb01-beacon-decoder/README.md

 When supplying beacon data to Open Cosmos, please indicate the time (and ideally, also location) of the reception!

-You can supply the data via the email address on [http://open-cosmos.com/se01/](http://open-cosmos.com/se01/) or via pull-requests to this repository (please use the data/ folder and if possible, binary KISS format).
+You can supply the data via the email address on the details page [http://open-cosmos.com/se01/](http://open-cosmos.com/se01/) or via pull-requests to this repository (please use the data/ folder and if possible, binary KISS format).

  - _Mark Cowan @ Open Cosmos_